nylen/cyg-apt/release/README.txt

 ------------

 * A base Cygwin installation.
+* Cygwin gnupg package, under Utilities
-* Cygwin Python.
+* Cygwin Python, under Python.
 Currently this package is at Python 2.5.
   Python 3.0 is not currently  supported.

 INSTALL
 -------

-1. Place the cyg-apt script in your path.
-2. $ cyg-apt setup
+$ ./install-cyg-apt.sh

 HELP
 ----